Employing an apprentice for the first time

 How much are apprentices paid?

-Apprentices aged 18 and under can be paid the apprentice minimum wage (£3.50 an hour as of May 2017).
+Apprentices aged 18 and under can be paid the apprentice minimum wage (£4.15 an hour - will be increased to £4.30 in April 2021).
 Apprentices 19 and over can be paid the apprentice minimum wage for the first year of their apprenticeship, before moving up to the national minimum wage for their age group.

 Apprentices need to be paid for the time they spend working in your business as well as the time they spend being trained off-the-job.